Reylak/Chromatics/README.md

 There is a library dependency to ASUS Aura SDK, which can be downloaded from this page: [ASUS Aura SDK download page](https://www.asus.com/campaign/aura/us/SDK.php).

+DLLs may still be missing in "Build Dependencies".

 # Credits

 * [Colore library for Razer device support](https://github.com/CoraleStudios/Colore)